cockroachdb/docs/src/current/v23.2/transaction-retry-error-reference.md

 ## Overview

-CockroachDB always attempts to find a [serializable ordering]({% link {{ page.version.version }}/demo-serializable.md %}) among all of the currently-executing transactions.
+At the default `SERIALIZABLE` isolation level, CockroachDB always attempts to find a [serializable ordering]({% link {{ page.version.version }}/demo-serializable.md %}) among all of the currently-executing transactions.

 Whenever possible, CockroachDB will [auto-retry a transaction internally]({% link {{ page.version.version }}/transactions.md %}#automatic-retries) without notifying the client.
 CockroachDB will only send a serialization error to the client when it cannot resolve the error automatically without client-side intervention.